SP-ach/React-Notes/Readme.md

 ## useRef
 useRef is a React hook that allows you to create a mutable reference to an element or value, which persists across re-renders of your component.

+ It returns an object with a single property, `current`, which initially holds the value passed as argument (or undefined if no argument is provided).
+We can modify the `current` property without triggering a re-render of the component.
+This makes it useful for managing mutable values and for accessing the underlying DOM elements.

 In simple terms, useRef can be used to store values that don't change often and are not used for rendering purposes, such as DOM elements, timers, or any other mutable value.

 ```javascript